-- 1 Discover a secured printer.
-For more information, see "Discovering printers" on page 28. - Note: A printer is secured when a $\frac{1}{2}$ appears next to it. - 2 Create a configuration from a printer.
-For more information, see "Creating a configuration from a printer" on page 61. - 3 Assign the configuration to your fleet.
-For more information, see "Assigning configurations to printers" on page 53. - 4 Enforce the configuration.
-For more information, see "Enforcing configurations" on page 53.
+1 Discover a secured printer.
+For more information, see "Discovering printers" on page 32.

+- A printer is secured when appears next to it.
+For information on securing a printer, see the help document. - For more information on printer security states, see "Understanding printer security states" on page 50. - 2 Create a configuration from a printer.
+For more information, see "Creating a configuration from a printer" on page 65. - 3 Assign the configuration to your fleet.
+For more information, see "Assigning configurations to printers" on page 57. - 4 Enforce the configuration.
+For more information, see "Enforcing configurations" on page 57.
 A padlock symbol appears next to the secured printer.